Virtual reality (VR) is a buzzword today among marketers for a good reason.

 Virtual reality can be defined as an immersive environment that is stimulated by computers.
 It gives users the feeling of being in that environment.
 The most popular way to experience VR is through a headset – for example, the Oculus Rift.
 These can often be sophisticated and quite expensive.
 But there are also simpler devices, such as Google Cardboard, that enable people to use their smartphones to connect to virtual environments.

 So how can marketers use VR to their advantage?
 Here are 5 strategies for incorporating virtual reality to social media marketing.

 1. Branding at point of sale + social media coverage

-Even if the VR experience made available to customers at a point of sale (for example, a special section where customers get to wear a VR headset and are transported to another reality), it’s smart to share that investment on social media.
+Even if the VR experience made available to customers at a point of sale (for example, a special section where customers get to wear a VR headset and are transported to another reality), it’s smart to share that investment on social media and on your website.

 2. Branded entertainment experience

 Thanks to VR, regular branded experiences will be even more exciting for social media sharing.
 HBO clearly understood the power of VR when they launched the new season of Game of Thrones.